felixleopoldo/benchpress/docs/source/json_overview.rst

 This overview is based on the sample config file :download:`config/sec6.1.json <../../config/sec6.1.json>`.
 The JSON schema for the config file is found `here <https://github.com/felixleopoldo/benchpress/blob/master/docs/source/json_schema/config.md>`_.

-The figures are generated using `JSON Editor Online <https://jsoneditoronline.org>`_.

 The configuration file consists of two main sections ``benchmark_setup`` and ``resources``

 ..  , see :numref:`maincats`.